xiangnandang/x_physionet2012/README.md

 series variables; df\_ts\_ro: remove outlier; df\_ts\_agg: feature extraction by aggregation with min, max, median

+Note: to see pandas\_profiling generated .html files, download and open from browser, as github will not display these files appropriately

   - modeling: Py/ with six model iteration

 model1: base result with minimum consideration